lpapailiou/tictactoe/README.md

 As mentioned before, I used __qlearning__ for this project.

 It works as following:
 In the background, the game board is represented as flattened out array.
 It contains '1' for a player one symbol, '-1' for a player two symbol and '0' for a free field.
 During a game, every board state is recorded in a history.
-After a game ends, the whole history is feeded to the ``Qnet`` instance for evaluation.
+After a game ends, the whole history is fed to the ``Qnet`` instance for evaluation.
 With the board, we also feed the result of the game (which is '1' for a player one win, '-1' for a player two win and '0' for a draw).

 The ``Qnet`` will then evaluate backwards (i.e. start with the last board state and go backwards step by step).
 The result will be backpropagated then with the Bellman equation.
 In the code, it as realized as following.
 The reward is the value which is backpropagated.